Franz Grundheber: Life and career

-Grundheber was born in Trier and graduated from the Max-Planck-Gymnasium in 1959.
-He subsequently enrolled in the Air Force of the Bundeswehr, where he spent three years.
-After studying in Hamburg, he embarked upon a two-year scholarship under Margaret Harshaw at Indiana University in Bloomington, Indiana, and spent a summer at the Music Academy of the West in Santa Barbara, California in 1966.
+After school, in 1959, Grundheber enrolled in the Air Force of the Bundeswehr, where he spent three years.
+He took lessons in voice and drama in Hamburg, and achieved a two-year scholarship to study with Margaret Harshaw at Indiana University in Bloomington, Indiana, In 1966 he spent a summer at the Music Academy of the West in Montecito, California.

-In 1966, Grundheber joined the Hamburg State Opera where he became a prolific performer.
-He first sang smaller roles in different types of operas.
-On 21 December 1968, he performed in the premiere of Gian Carlo Menotti's Help, Help, the Globolinks!.
-Even when moving to Wagnerian roles, he took care to stay flexible.
-With some 150 roles to his name, he was named Kammersänger in 1986 and was appointed an honorary member in 2006.
+In 1966 Grundheber joined the Hamburg State Opera, engaged by Rolf Liebermann.
+He became a prolific performer, singing smaller roles in different types of operas for a long time.
+On 21 December 1968, he performed in the world premiere of Gian Carlo Menotti's Help, Help, the Globolinks!.
+He created a role in Lars Johan Werle's Die Reise on 2 March 1969 and another in Josef Tal's Ashmedai on 1 November 1971.
+Even when later moving to Wagnerian roles, he took care to stay flexible.
+With some 150 roles to his name, he was named Kammersänger in 1986.
+From 1988 he appeared at the house as a regular guest.